cdbrkfxrpt/RaceControl/README.md

 What doesn't it do?
 --
 It doesn't guarantee full data integrity.
-More precisely, it doesn't guarantee to preserver message order or to even fully cover data.
+More precisely, it doesn't guarantee to preserve message order or to even fully cover data.
 Realistically, you can expect it to log about 20% of bus load on a 1MBit/s CAN bus.
 Furthermore, it specifically doesn't provide a sophisticated data analysis user interface.
 The data analysis interface it provides is very basic.
 You are provided with a CSV